SuryanshSingh1551/Sign-language-recognition-system-using-deep-learning/README.md

 cvzone

 Step 4: Download the Pretrained Model
-Download and unzip the trained model (latest_model.h5) and place it in the project root directory.
+Download the trained model (latest_model.h5) from [this link](https://drive.google.com/drive/u/0/folders/1vOTgT9pXMivWmHGtpyWSC3mMUWRiEL0h) and place it in the project root directory.

 # Usage
 Running the Web Application